When is the Best time to Book a Tour when heading to Key West?

 But… I like spur of the moment plans…

 So, if you wake up and it’s a rainy day, plan some indoor activities.
-Go visit the aquarium, the butterfly conservatory or any of the many museums in town.
-Plans can be flexible.
+Go visit the aquarium, the butterfly conservatory, or any of the many museums in town.
+(These are affiliate links which means, I will earn a small commission if you use these to book your activities) Plans can be flexible.
 Trust, me I get it.
 Nothing makes me cringe and stress more than a totally set in stone, minute-by-minute, vacation agenda.
 Yikes, really?
-Because, those agendas never plan for an afternoon of sleeping off a few too many brunch Bloody Mary’s by the pool.
+Because those agendas never plan for an afternoon of sleeping off a few too many brunch Bloody Mary’s by the pool.

 When is the best time?